Neosoulink/nest-journey/src/fundamentals/circular-dependency/README.md

 To solve that error, we can use **forward referencing** or the **ModuleRef**

 > 🚧 Circular dependency should be avoided as much as possible!

+See how the circular dependency is resolved using **forward referencing**.
+The provider [CircularDependencyAService](./circular-dependency-a.service.ts?plain=1#L7) depending on [CircularDependencyBService](./circular-dependency-b.service.ts?plain=1#L7) and vice versa.